Anthony9811/selenium-pom-practice/README.md

 Concepts: Interacting with file input elements, using `sendKeys` and the `File` class to specify a file path, and text validation.

+### Exercise 9: Modal

+Objective: Automate the dismissal of a modal dialog box that appears upon page load and verify the page state afterward.

+Concepts: Handling unexpected pop-ups, interacting with modal dialogs, and dynamic wait conditions.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.